Lethality of TM-null embryos is not a consequence of placental NLRP3 inflammasome activation.

-EV-induced platelet-mediated inflammasome activation reduces placental TM expression and proliferation, contributing to foetal demise in PE.
+EV-induced and platelet-mediated inflammasome activation reduces placental TM expression and proliferation, aiding fetal demise in PE.

-Excess platelet-activation by extracellular vesicles (EVs) results in trophoblast inflammasome activation, IL-1β activation, preeclampsia (PE) and partial embryonic lethality.
-Furthermore, embryonic thrombomodulin (TM) deficiency, which causes embryonic lethality hallmarked by impaired trophoblast proliferation, has been linked with maternal platelet-activation.
-Hence, we hypothesized that placental TM loss, platelet-activation, and embryonic lethality are mechanistically linked to trophoblast inflammasome activation.
-Here, we uncover a unidirectional interaction of placental inflammasome activation and reduced placental TM-expression: while inflammasome inhibition did not rescue TM-null embryos from lethality, the inflammasome-dependent cytokine IL-1β reduced trophoblast TM expression and impaired pregnancy outcome.
-Likewise, EVs known to induce placental inflammasome activation, reduced trophoblast TM expression and proliferation.
+Excess platelet activation by extracellular vesicles (EVs) results in trophoblast inflammasome activation, interleukin 1β (IL-1β) activation, preeclampsia (PE), and partial embryonic lethality.
+Embryonic thrombomodulin (TM) deficiency, which causes embryonic lethality hallmarked by impaired trophoblast proliferation, has been linked with maternal platelet activation.
+We hypothesized that placental TM loss, platelet activation, and embryonic lethality are mechanistically linked to trophoblast inflammasome activation.
+Here, we uncover unidirectional interaction of placental inflammasome activation and reduced placental TM expression: although inflammasome inhibition did not rescue TM-null embryos from lethality, the inflammasome-dependent cytokine IL-1β reduced trophoblast TM expression and impaired pregnancy outcome.
+EVs, known to induce placental inflammasome activation, reduced trophoblast TM expression and proliferation.
 Trophoblast TM expression correlated negatively with IL-1β expression and positively with platelet numbers and trophoblast proliferation in human PE placentae, implying translational relevance.
-Soluble TM treatment or placental TM restoration ameliorated the EV-induced PE-like phenotype in mice, preventing placental thrombo-inflammation and embryonic death.
-Collectively, the lethality of TM-null embryos is not a consequence of placental NLRP3 inflammasome activation.
-Conversely, EV-induced placental inflammasome activation reduces placental TM expression, which promotes placental and embryonic demise.
-These data identify a new function of placental TM in PE and suggest that soluble TM limits thrombo-inflammatory pregnancy complications.
+Soluble TM treatment or placental TM restoration ameliorated the EV-induced PE-like phenotype in mice, preventing placental thromboinflammation and embryonic death.
+The lethality of TM-null embryos is not a consequence of placental NLRP3 inflammasome activation.
+Conversely, EV-induced placental inflammasome activation reduces placental TM expression, promoting placental and embryonic demise.
+These data identify a new function of placental TM in PE and suggest that soluble TM limits thromboinflammatory pregnancy complications.